diogoff/plasma-disruptions/README.md

 - During training, run `plot_train.py` to see how the loss and validation loss are evolving.

-    - The plot will be saved to a PNG file rather than being displayed on the screen.
+    - The plot will be saved to a PNG file rather than being displayed on screen.

     - The script will also indicate the epoch where the minimum validation loss was achieved.